improsec/Get-bADpasswords/README.md

 * No restart required

 #### Microsoft .NET Framework 4.5.1+
 Microsoft .NET Framework 4.5.1+ is required by the DSInternals 3.0 PowerShell module by Michael Grafnetter.
+This PowerShell module is used to fetch user information from the Active Directory database.
+The source code for the module can be found [here](https://github.com/MichaelGrafnetter/DSInternals).

 ##### Step-by-step
 * Go to [Microsoft .NET Framework 4.5 Download](https://www.microsoft.com/en-us/download/details.aspx?id=30653)
 * Download and install the .NET Framework 4.5 in your preferred language
 * (Restart?
 No restart?) required

+## Prerequisites (dependencies)

 #### DSInternals 3.0 PowerShell Modules